mars-research/mars-research.github.io/redleaf/index.md

 RedLeaf is a new operating system aimed at leveraging a safe, linear-typed programming language, Rust, for developing safe and provably secure systems.
-RedLeaf builds on two premises: (1) Rust's linear type system enables practical language safety even for systems with the tightest performance and resource budgets, e.g., OS kernels and firmware, (2) a combination of SMT-based reasoning and pointer discipline enforced by linear types provides a way to
+RedLeaf builds on two premises: (1) Rust\'s linear type system enables practical language safety even for systems with the tightest performance and resource budgets, e.g., OS kernels and firmware, (2) a combination of SMT-based reasoning and pointer discipline enforced by linear types provides a way to